 - 3. Remove all files or folders from existing installation directories, except docker-compose.yaml (Keep its backup outside the installation directory so it is not overridden while executing the next step). - 4.
-Take backup of .env file and untar the patch tar in your existing installation path. tar -xzvf delphix-hyperscale-masking-17.0.0.tar.gz -C <existing_installation_path> - 5.
+Take backup of .env file and untar the patch tar in your existing installation path (where x.0.0 should be changed to the version of Hyperscale being installed). tar -xzvf delphix-hyperscale-masking-x.0.0.tar.gz -C <existing\installation\path> - 5.
 Replace the docker-compose.yaml supplied with the bundle file as per the following: - For users upgrading from 3.0.0.x: Use the connector-specific docker-compose-sample.yaml file(e.g. docker-compose-oracle.yaml or docker-compose-mssql.yaml) supplied with the bundle and add the same 'volumes' and/or any other properties (if configured) for each container referencing the backed-up docker-compose.yaml from step 3. - For users upgrading from 4.0.0.0 and above: Replace the docker-compose.yaml file supplied with the bundle with the docker-compose.yaml file that you created as a backup at step 3. - Similar to other services, make sure to add the volume binding for the staging area path under controller-service as well.
 For example,